 - be a voice for women with disabilities - create opportunities for women with disabilities to be visible and to be heard in their communities - build partnerships to deliver the best results for women with disabilities - engage the community to challenge attitudes and myths about women with disabilities.

 Our values

-Our values uphold human rights and social justice:
+Our values uphold human rights and social justice.

 - equal opportunity

+- effectiveness

 - accessibility

-- respect

-- collaboration

-- effectiveness

 - creativity

-- diversity

-- accountability